 The Grant Program:

-How to Apply
+How To Apply

 Community Foundation Sonoma County uses an online process for submitting grant applications.
-If this is your first application using the online program, you will be asked to set up an account, provide your IRS Tax ID (or Fiscal Sponsor Tax ID) and take a short eligibility quiz.
+If this is your first application using the online portal, you will be asked to set up an account, provide your IRS Tax ID (or Fiscal Sponsor Tax ID) and take a short eligibility quiz.
 If you have an established account, you will be asked for your password to either access existing application drafts or to open a new application.

-Once you’ve opened an online account, you will be asked a series of question that include your contact information, funding request amount, project start and end date.
+Once you’ve opened an online account, you will be asked a series of questions that include your contact information, funding request amount, project start and end date.
 You will also be asked to answer a series of narrative questions.
+Applicants will also be asked to upload the following documents:

-We highly recommend that you complete your application in a Word document and then copy and paste the content into the online template; click here to download a Word version of the narrative questions.
-A word of caution: When working in the electronic application program, save your work as you go along and, if you want to leave and then return to complete your application later, save your work before you exit the program.
+Please review the FAQS for Online Submission prior to beginning your application.
+We highly recommend that you complete your application in a Word document and then copy and paste the content into the online template.
+Click here to download a Word version of the narrative questions.
+A word of caution: when working in the electronic application program, save your work as you go along and, if you want to leave and then return to complete your application later, save your work before you exit the program.
 Once you’ve exited without saving, your unsaved work is lost.

 For answers to frequently asked questions, click here.